 -Perception of conspiracy, highlighted by Rutgers’ Ted Goertzel.

-To balance “prudent paranoia” with organizational trust, Kramer recommends that people in organizations consider alternate interpretations from people likely to hold different views, while skeptically considering “reality as an hypothesis.”
+To balance “prudent paranoia” with organizational trust, Kramer recommends considering alternate interpretations from people likely to hold different views, while considering “reality as an hypothesis.”

--*How do you find a balance between organizational trust and “prudent paranoia”
+-*How do you balance organizational trust and “prudent paranoia”?

 - Detecting Trustworthiness, Opening Your Mind?